rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 	<a href="page_images/1869.preceding_day.jpg">
 		<img src="page_images/1869.preceding_day.jpg" style="width:800px">
 	</a>
-* the Condensed Instructions evolved into the separate *Arrangements for the Systematic Observation and Record of the Rainfall of the British Isles* pamphlet referenced from edition K/3,000/12/79, including this text:
+* the Condensed Instructions evolved into the separate *Arrangements for the Systematic Observation and Record of the Rainfall of the British Isles* pamphlet referenced from version K/3,000/12/79, including this text:

 	<a href="page_images/BR_1880.recording_day.jpg">
 		<img src="page_images/BR_1880.recording_day.jpg" style="width:400px">
 	</a>

-* the *Rules for Rainfall Observers* document introduced from edition K/4,000/11/02 stated the recording day as:
+* the *Rules for Rainfall Observers* document introduced from version K/4,000/11/02 stated the recording day as:

 	<a href="page_images/BR_1903.recording_day.jpg">
 		<img src="page_images/BR_1903.recording_day.jpg" style="width:400px">